 Autumn is a great time to visit Gozo for anyone wishing to enjoy the island without the summer crowds and with mild weather that allows swimming till well into November, without the scorching sun.
 While the excitement and bustle of summer may seem to have ebbed away, Gozo is still replete with wonder as the first rains start giving the island a new lease of life as the warm weather generally persists.
 People are still enjoying swimming and diving continues unabated, the outdoor summer life lingers on as winter seems to be willingly postponed.
 Patrons still eat out enjoying the open terraces of the various dining places spread around the island, or on beaches where delicious local snacks of fresh bread, tomato paste, pickled onions and goat cheeselets fill the air and tempt the senses.

-November also sees the staging of the Festival Mediterranea, which like the operas, has become an established event in Gozo’s cultural calendar.
+October also sees the staging of the Festival Mediterranea (due to Covid19, Festival Mediterranea 2020 has been postponed), which like the operas, has become an established event in Gozo’s cultural calendar.
 The festival is organised annually by the Astra Theatre in Victoria.
 The festival uncovers Gozo in all its facets including classic and symphonic music, archeology, history, folklore and cuisine.
 As showpieced by its organisers, “Festival Mediterranea unveils Gozo as a mosaic of Mediterranean civilisation, heritage and art.
 It is indeed a showpiece of a hundred things our own, an opportunity for a break from the routine of conventional life; a chance to immerse oneself in the mellow world of Gozo’s autumn, and explore and live the cultural tradition of its 7000 years of history.”
 If you would like to enjoy cultural life in its full essence, Gozo definitely is the place to be in Autumn.